Man Down (film)

-Man Down is a 2015 American war thriller drama film directed by Dito Montiel, written by Adam G. Simon, and starring Shia LaBeouf, Jai Courtney, Gary Oldman, Kate Mara, and Clifton Collins Jr. The film follows a Marine who returns from Afghanistan to find his hometown devastated, and his wife and son missing.
+Man Down is a 2015 American war thriller drama film directed by Dito Montiel, written by Adam G. Simon, and starring Shia LaBeouf, Jai Courtney, Gary Oldman, Kate Mara, and Clifton Collins Jr. It follows a Marine who returns from Afghanistan to find his hometown devastated, and his wife and son missing.

 The film had its world premiere in the Horizon section at 72nd Venice International Film Festival on September 6, 2015.
 It was released on December 2, 2016, by Lionsgate Premiere, to negative reviews from critics.

 Plot

 The story transpires in a non-linear fashion, following U.S. Marine Gabriel Drummer in training, in battle in Afghanistan, in counseling in Afghanistan, while searching for his family after returning to a devastated United States, and in his final moments as his broken mind returns to reality.

 Drummer is at Camp LeJeune, training as a U.S. Marine.
 He and wife Natalie have a young son, Johnathan.
 When Johnathan gets bullied at school after Natalie tells him, "I love you", in front of his schoolmates, Gabriel comes up with "man down" as a secret code for "I love you".

 Gabriel leaves to serve a tour of duty in Afghanistan.
 Devin Roberts is his best friend since childhood and fellow Marine.
 Devin stays home for a few extra weeks while recuperating from a broken arm.

 Devin arrives in Afghanistan, where he and Gabriel are "battle buddies, kicking in doors together and taking enemy fire", further reinforcing their friendship.
 When their squad is ambushed, Devin is fatally shot and apologizes to Gabriel just before he dies.
 Gabriel finds a note inside Devin's helmet, on which Devin's password for a video chatting website is written.
 Gabriel accesses the website and realizes that Natalie cheated on him with Devin.

 Gabriel is deeply traumatized by the series of events.
 Still in Afghanistan, he begins mandatory counseling sessions with therapist Captain Peyton, who is concerned about Gabriel's mental condition.
 However, Gabriel insists that he is okay and walks out of Peyton's office.